Oyelowo/surreal-orm/orm/docs/en/src/concepts/field_traversal.md

 ## Conclusion

-Field traversal in `surreal-orm` equips developers with a versatile and powerful toolset, enabling effective navigation and querying within
+Field traversal in `surreal_orm` equips developers with a versatile and powerful toolset, enabling effective navigation and querying within